-Milwaukie water comes by way of the Troutdale Gravel Aguifer, located more than 200 feet below ground, rather than local rivers or streams.
-This aquifer provides water for communities on both the north and south sides of the Columbia River.
-The Troutdale Aquifer encompasses about 300 square miles and extends from northern Clark County in Washington state, to south of Milwaukie and from east of Troutdale to the Willamette River.
-The land mass above the aquifer and the Columbia River's prehistoric paleo-channel (old-channel) serves to maintain water levels within the aquifer.
+Milwaukie water comes by way of the Troutdale Gravel Aquifer located more than 200 feet below ground, not local rivers or streams.
+This aguifer provides water for communities on both the north and south sides of the Columbia River.
+The Troutdale Aguifer encompasses about 300 square miles and extends from northern Clark County in Washington to south of Milwaukie, and from east of Troutdale to the Willamette River.
+The land mass above the aquifer and the Columbia River's prehistoric paleochannel maintains water levels within the aquifer.
 In Milwaukie, the groundwater flows primarily from the northeast to southwest.

-The City of Milwaukie reaches this source of water by means of seven operating wells that range from 250 to nearly 500 feet deep.
-Milwaukie's wells are located in several locations around town.
-Emergency water connections with Clackamas River Water District (CRWD) and the Portland Water Bureau, as well as a possible future connection with Oak Lodge Water Services, are capable of supplying the water Milwaukie may need in an emergency situation.
-These interties allow the city's water system to assist other water systems when they need water in times of emergency or high level maintenance.
+Milwaukie reaches this water source through seven operating wells that range from 250 to nearly 500 feet deep.
+The city's wells are located in several locations around town.
+Emergency water connections with Clackamas River Water District (CRWD) and Portland Water Bureau, as well as a possible future connection with Oak Lodge Water Services, are capable of supplying the water Milwaukie may need in an emergency situation.
+These interties allow the city's water system to assist other water systems when they need water in times of emergency or high-level maintenance.
 Milwaukie's water system currently isn't using water from the interties.
 Typically, when the City of Portland issues a boil water notice, Milwaukie residents do not need to boil water.
 This is the same for the CRWD area as well.
-The only time Milwaukie would use City of Portland or CRWD water is during an emergency or during a project, such as the elevated tank painting work in fall and winter of 2016-17.
+The only time Milwaukie would use City of Portland or CRWD water is during an emergency or extensive project, such as the elevated tank painting work in fall and winter of 2016-17.
 The project required city staff to drain the elevated tank to sand blast and make repairs before the interior and exterior of the tank was recoated.
 For more information about Milwaukie's drinking water, visit www.milwaukieoregon.gov/water.